-Pacific Leaders B.C.
-Loan Forgiveness
+Pacific Leaders B.C. loan forgiveness

-If you plan on applying for the Pacific Leaders Loan Forgiveness program, any payments you make prior to your approval will not be used in the calculation for eligibility.
+If you plan on applying for the Pacific Leaders Loan Forgiveness program, any payments you make prior to your approval won't be used in the calculation for eligibility.

 This program is available to BC Public Service employees.
-You are eligible to apply if

-- You have passed your six-month initial probationary period and are a regular full- or part-time employee of a BC Public Service employer.
+- You have passed your 6-month initial probationary period and are a regular full- or part-time employee of a BC Public Service employer.
 This includes all ministries and any organization that is enabled under the Public Service Act

 - Health authorities (such as VIHA)

 - School districts and universities

 - Crown corporations (for example, Community Living BC, BC Hydro)

 - Other municipal or federal governments (for example, police)

 These organizations have their own terms and conditions of employment.